MichalFiedor/productorder/README.md

 Before run the application, create .jar file by using the command `mvn package` and then run application in command line `java -jar product-order-2.4.5.jar`.

-Api documentation is available in link below: https://documenter.getpostman.com/view/12958143/TzXtJfgs
+Api documentation is available in link below:</br>
+https://documenter.getpostman.com/view/12958143/TzXtJfgs